astropy/astropy/docs/stats/lombscargle.rst

 quantity of the false alarm level of the *highest* peak in a particular periodogram.
-This must be either determined through bootstrap simulations, or approximated by various means (see Baluev 2008  [8]_ for some discussion).
+This must be either determined through bootstrap simulations, or approximated by various means.

+AstroPy provides four options for approximating the false alarm probability, which can be chosen using the ``method`` keyword:

+- ``method="baluev"`` (the default)
-By default, astropy uses the approximation proposed by Baluev [8]_, which uses extreme value statistics to quickly compute an upper-limit on the true false alarm probability.
-A much more accurate (but much less efficient) method is to compute false alarm rates using bootstrap samples; for
+  implements the approximation proposed by Baluev 2008 [8]_, which employs extreme value statistics to compute an upper-bound of the false alarm probability for the alias-free case.
+Experiments show that the bound is also useful even for highly-aliased observing patterns.
-example:

   .. doctest-requires:: scipy

+    >>> ls.false_alarm_probability(power.max(), method='baluev')  # doctest: +FLOAT_CMP
+    0.0043217866919174324

+- ``method="bootstrap"`` implements a bootstrap simulation: effectively it computes many Lomb-Scargle periodograms on simulated data at the same observation times.
+The bootstrap approach can very accurately determine the false alarm probability, but is very computationally expensive: to estimate the level corresponding to a false alarm probability :math:`P_{false}`, it requires on order :math:`n_{boot} \approx 10/P_{false}` individual periodograms to be computed for the dataset.

+  .. doctest-requires:: scipy

-  >>> ls.false_alarm_level(probabilities, method='bootstrap')  # doctest: +SKIP
+    >>> ls.false_alarm_probability(power.max(), method='bootstrap')  # doctest: +SKIP
-  0.378

-We see that the bootstrap estimate of the false alarm probability is somewhat smaller than the upper-limit computed using the Baluev approximation.
+    0.0030000000000000027

+- ``method="davies"`` is related to the Baluev method, but loses accuracy at large false alarm probabilities

+  .. doctest-requires:: scipy

+    >>> ls.false_alarm_probability(power.max(), method='davies')  # doctest: +FLOAT_CMP
+    0.0043311525763707216

+- ``method="naive"`` is a simplistic method based on the assumption that well-separated areas in the periodogram are independent.
+In general, it provides a very poor estimate of the false alarm probability and should not be used in practice, but is included for completeness

+  .. doctest-requires:: scipy

+    >>> ls.false_alarm_probability(power.max(), method='naive')  # doctest: +FLOAT_CMP
+    0.0011693992470136049

-The following figure compares the bootstrap and Baluev estimates, along with a couple other estimates of the false alarm probability for 100 observations with a heavily-aliased observing pattern:
+The following figure compares these false alarm estimates at a range of peak heights for 100 observations with a heavily-aliased observing pattern:

 .. plot::